 Postdoctoral Scientific Editing & Reviewing Team

-PSERT is looking for manuscripts at all stages, especially those from Jefferson graduate students and postdocs who are new to writing manuscripts and would like someone to review their drafts before submitting them to their PI.
-We hope that this editing service will reduce the number of times a manuscript goes back and forth between trainee and PI.
+PSERT reviews manuscripts at all stages, especially those from Jefferson graduate students and postdocs who are new to writing manuscripts and seek review of their drafts before submitting them to their PI.
+We hope this will reduce the number of times a manuscript goes back and forth between trainee and PI.

-- Fill out the Manuscript Submission Form (download below) and attach it to your e-mail.
-Please note we will not review any manuscripts without the completed form
+- Fill out the Manuscript Submission Form (link found below) and attach it to your email.
+Please note: we will not review any manuscripts without the completed form.

 - Attach the Manuscript to be edited/reviewed with keywords, all figures, tables, and any additional supplementary material.

-- Indicate the type of manuscript you are submitting: Review, Original Research, Letter to Editor, Abstract, Thesis, etc.
+- Indicate the type of manuscript you are submitting: Review, Original Research, Letter to Editor, Abstract, Thesis Proposal, etc.

-- Include any specific journal policies, including the name and submission format of that particular journal.
+- Include any specific journal guidelines, including the name and submission format of that particular journal.

-- Ensure that all the references mentioned in the reference list are cited in the text, and vice versa.
+- Ensure that all the references mentioned in the reference list are cited correctly.

 - Add any special instructions or notes to the PSERT editors.